furkandde/guess-number-game-cpp/README.md

 # guessNumber-game

 Welcome to “guess the number game”
-Task: Enter a 4-digit number, in a range of [1023 -9876] having each of the digits different from others to guess the random target number given by the computer
+Task: Enter a 4-digit number, in a range of [1023 -9876] having each of the digits different from others to guess the random target number given by the computer.

 Enter a 4-digit number:
 1234
 -1